cjdoris/ExactpAdics/docs/strategies.md

   - Execution
 ---

-# Precision Strategies
+# Precision strategies

 {% include jump-list.md %}

-A design feature of `ExactpAdics` is that all functions either return the correct value or raise an error if this is not possible.
+All intrinsics in `ExactpAdics` either return the correct value or raise an error if this is not possible.
 In particular, some p-adic computations are not possible unless the inputs are known to sufficient precision, and if this occurs then we raise a *precision error*.
-Precision strategies are how we tell Magma how much we are willing to increase certain precisions before giving up.
+Precision strategies are how we tell these computation how much we are willing to increase certain precisions before giving up.

 ## Motivation